interactions-py/molter/README.md

     Extend(bot)
 ```

+## Credit

+Thanks to both [`dis-snek`](https://github.com/Discord-Snake-Pit/Dis-Snek) and [Toricane's `interactions-message-content`](https://github.com/Toricane/interactions-message-commands) for a decent part of this!
+They both had a huge influence over how this port was designed.

 ## TODO
 - Make sure it actually works on Python 3.9.
 - Add in converters for standard `interactions` objects.